-Trinity College’s Career and Academic Advisor Jon Bray provides advice on academic and career related matters, including program and career exploration, graduate and professional school applications, and job search support and strategy.
-Whether you’re trying to determine what to study, where to work, how to get a job, or what you’re going to do with the rest of your life, a meeting with Jon is a good place to start.
+Working in collaboration with Career Exploration & Education (at U of T Student Life), Trinity College’s Academic Advisor, Career Exploration & Education provides advice on academic and career-related matters, including program and career exploration, graduate and professional school applications, and job search support and strategy.
+Whether you’re trying to determine what to study, where to work, how to get a job, or what you’re going to do with the rest of your life, a meeting with the Academic Advisor, Career Exploration & Education in the Office of the Registrar is a good place to start.

 To book an appointment, contact the Office of the Registrar: firstname.lastname@example.org.

 The Academic Advisor, Career Exploration & Education can help you identify and pursue your career, academic, and personal aspirations, both during and beyond your Trinity and U of T experience.
 Our Academic Advisor, Career Exploration & Education recognizes how academic and career life are intertwined, and can help guide you through the exploration, planning, and learning processes that connect what you’re experiencing in the classroom with meaningful expressions of work.

 You can explore questions such as: What can I do with my degree?
 How can I get into the best grad schools?
 What makes a compelling résumé?
 What skills do I have and how are they useful?
 How can I get experience without experience?
 One goal is to help you productively and confidently engage with questions like this, understanding that you may not be able to arrive at certain answers, and that the processes of academic and career decision-making rely on curiosity in the face of uncertainty.